lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab5.md

 exponent as the first, so we would represent it as 0.0000091x10^3.
 Then, we can add the two to get 0.4100091x10^3.

-Recall that valid floating point numbers can only have mantissas between .1 and 1 (or -.1 and -1 if negative).
+Recall that valid floating point numbers can only have mantissas between .1 and 1.
 If we add,
 for example, 0.7x10^2+0.8x10^2, the resulting floating point number has a mantissa of 0.15 and an exponent of 3.